stalyatech/upython-docs/reference/filesystem.rst

 can also use external flash, RAM, or a custom block device.

-On some ports (e.g. STM32), the filesystem may also be available over USB MSC to a host PC. :ref:`pyboard_py` also provides a way for the host PC to access to the filesystem on all ports.
+On some ports (e.g. STM32), the filesystem may also be available over USB MSC to a host PC. :ref:`stalya_py` also provides a way for the host PC to access to the filesystem on all ports.

 Note: This is mainly for use on bare-metal ports like STM32 and ESP32.
 On ports